staysgt/ThreeTriosGame/docs/README.md

 ## Controller Explanation
-- In our src we have created a cs3500 package that takes in a controller.
+- In our src we have created a cs3500 package that takes in a controller package.
 - CardFileReader is currently not implemented yet but will be used to read the users card and let them keep track of their cards
 - ConfigurationFileReader is used for implementations

 ## Model Explanation
-- In our src we have created a cs3500 package that takes in classes and creates a model.
+- In our src we have created a cs3500 package that takes in classes and creates a model package.
 - The Card Interface is potentially one of the most important interfaces as it is implemented into many different classes.
 It keeps track of the different types of cards in the game
 - The Cell class is the grid used for the game.
-This is where the user will place the cards.
+This is where the cards are placed.
 If the cell has a hole in it which means that it is a card can't be placed then an IllegalException will be thrown
 - CellState is an enum which is just if the cell is a hole or not
 - Game grid is the interface that runs the game model.
 This interface lets us know how the game